-The School's facilities are provided under a lease arrangement with the Metropolitan Nashville Board of Public Education and Metropolitan Government of Nashville and Davidson County.
-The lease was for a period of one year, ending on June 30, 2013.
-The lease has been renewed through June 30, 2014.
-The lease includes building operations and interior and exterior support services.
-The lease arrangement requires the School to pay rent in equal monthly installments.
-Total rent expense for fiscal year 2013 was \$233,500.
-The lease also requires the School to pay for certain operating and janitorial services.
-Under the terms of the renewed lease, minimum required lease payments total \$268,275 for the year ended June 30, 2014.
+The School shares in facilities which are provided under a lease arrangement with the Metropolitan Nashville Board of Public Education and Metropolitan Government of Nashville and Davidson County (collectively the Metropolitan Government).
+The lease was for a period of one year, and ended on June 30, 2014.
+The lease included building operations and interior and exterior support services.
+The lease arrangement required the School to pay rent in equal monthly installments.
+The School's portion of rent expense for fiscal year 2014 totaled \$204,544.
+The lease also required the School to pay for certain operating and janitorial services.